 During pregnancy, your body changes to support the growing baby.
-Weight gain, hormonal changes, altered posture and fluid retention are natural consequences as your baby grows.
+Weight gain, hormonal changes, altered posture and fluid retention are all natural.
+Not surprisingly, many of these changes affect your feet and legs.

 Fortunately, the symptoms can be eased in several ways.
 Compression socks and gentle walking are ideal to encourage circulation.
 Don’t be tempted to drink less water either.
 Keeping hydrated helps with fluid retention by flushing out excess liquids.